-Nevertheless, I don't think it's necessary for me to also consider Carey's due diligence on ILAWS.
-That's because I'm satisfied the transfer of Mr G's existing pension to a SIPP was arranged purely for the purpose of investing in Global Forestry.
-I say this because the SIPP application form stated that Mr G intended to invest in Global Forestry.
-So, from the outset of Mr G's relationship with Carey, it was aware that his intention was to invest the vast majority of his pension funds in Global Forestry.
+But I don't think I need to consider Carey's due diligence on ILAWS.
+That's because I'm satisfied the transfer of Mr D's existing pension to a SIPP was arranged for the purpose of investing in Global Forestry and Carbon Credits.
+I say this because the SIPP application form stated that Mr D intended to invest in Global Forestry and Carbon Credits.
+So, from the outset of Mr D's relationship with Carey, it was aware that his intention was to invest his pension funds in Global Forestry and Carbon Credits.

-As such, I don't think it is necessary for me to consider what due diligence checks Carey ought to have carried out on ILAWS and what it ought to have determined from those checks had it carried them out in detail.
-That's because I think Carey failed to comply with its regulatory obligations and good industry practice at the relevant time when it accepted Mr G's application to invest in Global Forestry through his SIPP.
-And I'm satisfied it ought to have declined to accept Mr G's application to invest in Global Forestry in the first place.
+As such, I don't think it is necessary for me to consider what due diligence checks Carey ought to have carried out on ILAWS, and what it ought to have determined from those checks had it carried them out, in detail.
+That's because I think Carey failed to comply with its regulatory obligations and good industry practice at the relevant time when it accepted Mr D's applications to invest in Global Forestry and Carbon Credits through his SIPP.
+And I'm satisfied it ought to have declined to accept Mr D's applications to make those investments in the first place.